A vintage shot of laborers on the line. The station is to the left.

 This was another former milk refinery in West Edmeston.
 It still stands, just north of the station.

-the railroad came through, it was converted over to serve its new purpose as a station for the fledgeling railroad.
+The UVRR station in Leonardsville was originally a private home.
+When the railroad came through, it was converted over to serve its new purpose as a station for the fledgeling railroad.

 Around the turn of the century, a 24 foot extension was added to the Leonardsville station .
 Today, all that remains is the addition.